Level 2 Diploma Performing Arts (Acting)

 Performing Arts students are making sure their acting skills are razor sharp for their forthcoming production of Sweeney Todd.

 The course is designed to stretch and challenge those who are looking to progress into a career in the industry.
-It is an opportunity to learn a variety of acting styles, understand what it means to devise and appreciate theatre, perform at the Gala Theatre in Durham and investigate performing arts topics beyond the classroom.
+It is an opportunity to learn a variety of acting styles, understand what it means to devise and appreciate theatre and investigate performing arts topics beyond the classroom.

 This highly practical qualification will allow you to explore, develop and test your creativity.
 You will be provided with the skills, knowledge and understanding needed to progress to degree level study or employment.